aqilahaz/get-jobstreet-data/README.md

 # get-jobstreet-data
-This scraping is using Selenium and Python
+Scraping vacancy in jobstreet is using Selenium and Python

-These codes are used to crawling Jobstreet site to get open vacancy especially in Indonesia
+1. Run get url first, then
+2. Run get_details